pybind/pybind11/docs/advanced/cast/eigen.rst

 as Eigen parameters.
 If the Eigen type can hold a column vector of length N it will be passed as such a column vector.
 If not, but the Eigen type constraints will accept a row vector, it will be passed as a row vector.
-(The column vector takes precendence when both are supported, for example, when passing a 1D numpy array to a MatrixXd argument).
+(The column vector takes precedence when both are supported, for example, when passing a 1D numpy array to a MatrixXd argument).
 Note that the type need not be expicitly a vector: it is permitted to pass a 1D numpy array of size 5 to an Eigen ``Matrix<double, Dynamic, 5>``: you would end up with a 1x5 Eigen matrix.